TransUnion offers three types of fraud alerts. Choose the option below that best fits your needs.

 A good option if you’re concerned about becoming a victim of fraud or ID theft, an initial fraud alert lasts for 1 year.Add Fraud Alert

-An extended fraud alert lasts 7 years; it’s a good option if you’ve been a victim of fraud and have an identity theft report.Add Extended Fraud Alert
+An extended fraud alert lasts 7 years.
+You can only request one by mail because we need extra documentation that proves your identity and confirms identity theft.
+It’s a good option if you’ve been a victim of fraud and have an identity theft report.Request Extended Fraud Alert

 A fraud alert and a credit freeze are both great, free ways to help you prevent identity theft and protect your personal data.
 But they’re not the same, and knowing the differences can help you choose the one that will best fit your needs.